ryanurban/acf-address-field/readme.txt

 === Advanced Custom Fields - Address Field add-on ===
-Contributors: Omicron7
+Contributors: Omicron7, ryancurban
 Tags: acf, acf add-on, address, custom field, address field Requires at least: 3.0
-Tested up to: 3.3.2
+Tested up to: 3.5.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2

-Adds an Address Field to Advanced Custom Fields.
-Pick and choose the components and layout of the address.
+Adds an Address Field to the Advanced Custom Fields plugin.
+You can also pick and choose the components and layout of the address for display on the front-end.

 == Description ==

 This is an add-on for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin and will not provide any functionality to WordPress unless Advanced Custom Fields is installed and activated.

 The address field provides the ability to enter an address by component (street, city, state, postal code, country, ...), enable or disable components, and change the layout of the entered address (on the post screen) and printed address ( get_value() api call).

+The printed address utilizes the correct [microformats, per the Address spec,](http://microformats.org/wiki/adr), and finally you can choose whether you would like to use a regular HTML or HTML5 parent container.

 = Source Repository on GitHub =
 https://github.com/GCX/acf-address-field